Chris Stead: Old Mate Media

 In January 2015, Stead began publishing fiction and non-fiction print and digital books under his company name, Old Mate Media.
 As well as publishing books authored by Stead, the Old Mate Media label provides editing, design and publishing services to independent authors.

 Finder

 Since February 2015, Stead has been active as an editor for Australian comparison site Finder.
-In 2016, Stead was nominated for Best Gaming Journalist at The Lizzies.
+In 2016, Stead was nominated for Best Gaming Journalist at "The Lizzies" (IT Journalism Awards).

 Books written by Chris Stead

 The books written by Chris Stead have been published through Amazon and many other online stores.